Comments to Ethical Skeptic (part 4) - sars2.net

 Some pairs of points in his plot have irregular horizontal spacing, which might be if he somehow manually moved the points around in a GUI, so that he accidentally ended up moving the points horizontally and not only vertically:

 From the arrows in the next plot, you can see that I found anomalous features next to two pairs of months that had irregular horizontal spacing.
 It's also weird how there's several segments of months in 2019 and 2020 that look almost like straight lines, but there are sudden discontinuities in slope before or after the line-like segments, which is anomalous for a plot that is supposed to show a moving average.
-In my purple line which shows a 6-month moving average of the real data, there are only two clear discontinuities in the slope, which are between March and April of 2020 because the incidence dropped dramatically in April, and between September and October of 2020 because April 2020 fell out of the window of the moving average, but in general my purple line looks much more smooth than Ethical Skeptic's blue line:
+In my purple line below which shows a 6-month moving average of the real data, there are only two clear discontinuities in the slope, which are between March and April of 2020 because the incidence dropped dramatically in April, and between September and October of 2020 because April 2020 fell out of the window of the moving average, but in general my purple line looks much more smooth than Ethical Skeptic's blue line:

 ma=\(x,b=1,f=b){x[]=rowMeans(embed(c(rep(NA,b),x,rep(NA,f)),f+b+1),na.rm=T);x}